Chia-Network/pool-reference/SPECIFICATION.md

 { "new_difficulty": 10}
 ```

-The successful response must always contain the new difficulty which should be respected by the farmer.
+A successful response must always contain the new difficulty which must be respected by the farmer.

 #### payload
 This is the main payload of the partial, which is signed by two keys: `authentication_key` and `plot_key`.